 Launch of Rolling Basis Application for Private Sector

-FONERWA in a proactive effort to encourage private sector led initiatives to respond to Environment and Climate Change related challenges facing Rwanda as well as the aspiration to have green growth path to development hereby launches the rolling basis for applications.
+Private sector entities can now apply for funding from the Rwanda Green Fund at any time of the year.
+The change is a proactive effort to encourage private sector initiatives to respond to environment and climate change related challenges facing Rwanda, as well as the aspiration to have green growth focused development.

 This is the product of wide consultations with the private sector.
 In the new application process, credit line (loan) applicants will be able to enjoy all year round application opportunity with simplified, private sector specific application documents.